pharmaverse/admiraltemplate/README.md

 We have developed this repository template in order to reduce the burden on developers to follow these standards.
 This template will also help to harmonize the `{admiral}` family of R packages, to ensure a consistent user experience and ease of installing and adopting all the packages.
 With this in mind, we expect the same core package dependencies and versions as used for `{admiral}`.

-## What is included in the template?
+## What is included in the template

 The repository template includes the following: